Eschatology (religious movement): Beliefs of Eschatology

 Since William Walter, who founded Eschatology, was a former Christian Scientist, there are some doctrines which are shared by the two groups, though there are also many doctrinal differences as well.
-For instance, both groups believe in the Bible and differ from fundamentalists in that they regard the Bible as having a symbolic meaning in addition to a literal one; they reject the physical existence of hell as eternal damnation (a belief that still appears in Eschatology, a book written by Pope Benedict XVI); and they also both regard Mary Baker Eddy as the re-discoverer of the "Science of Life" which they believe was taught by Jesus but lost in early Christianity, and consider that Jesus healed by his knowledge of a Science of Life.
+For instance, both groups believe in the Bible and differ from fundamentalists in that they regard the Bible as having a symbolic meaning in addition to a literal one; they reject the physical existence of hell as eternal damnation; and they also both regard Mary Baker Eddy as the re-discoverer of the "Science of Life" which they believe was taught by Jesus but lost in early Christianity, and consider that Jesus healed by his knowledge of a Science of Life.
 However, Walter also rejected much of what Eddy wrote, especially her theism.
 Walter's system strongly rejects the belief in a personal god.
 In the chapter "Experiments and experiences" of The Sickle Walter confess the extreme tribulation, or "mental warfare" as he called it, that he endured in the process of abandoning theism.
 As a result Walter and the Eschatologists' view of God are much closer to New Thought and the New Age movements than to Christian Science and Christianity; and The Walter Method is generally grouped with other New Thought groups such as the Church of Integration, the Infinite Way, and the Church of the Higher Life.

 Walter also believed in the existence of various controversial phenomena (such as what is generally known in the secular world as psychokinesis or telekinesis) and believed that these psychic abilities can supposedly be developed to the point of conquering old age and even death.
 He also believed that suffering, especially disease, occurs mentally first in belief, or fear in the reality of the problem, (what he called "wrong thinking") before being manifest on the body.
 Walter also developed the notion that after Eddy's death a conspiracy within the Christian Science church veiled the original meaning of the book Science and Health with Key to the Scriptures.
 Throughout his later career Walter maintained that in her unaltered writings Eddy's notion of God was nontheistic and that, after the alteration, the writings were given a theistic taint.
 However, there is no evidence that Eddy rejected the belief in a personal God; and Christian Scientists point to the fact that there is no evidence of alterations from Eddy's texts, since the editions of the texts printed before and after Eddy's death are the same.

 Regarding the similarities between Eschatology and other metaphysical systems, in his 1993 book, the author Martin Gardner wrote that he "was astonished by the extent to which today's New Age fantasies were so thoroughly aired a hundred years ago by New Thought leaders."